Life insurance vs. Roth IRA for retirement saving

 Both LIRPs and IRAs are individually funded (with no involvement from your employer), so deciding between the two makes sense.
 But in most cases, an IRA is the best first choice between the two.

-A LIRP might make sense if you already have an IRA and have been consistently reaching your annual contribution limit.
+A LIRP will benefit you if you already have an IRA and have been consistently reaching your annual contribution limit.

 See how life insurance compares with a 401(k) and Roth IRA below: